 How To: Create an Avery Sheet of Labels

-5. Click on the first item, and drag your mouse to highlight all items that have been selected
+5. Click and drag to highlight all selected items.

-1. NOTE: Users can customize this template like any template in the system to include specific fields as needed.
+InfoNote: You can customize this template like any other template in the system to include specific fields.

 • Related Articles